 The M.S. in Chemistry Program in the Department of Chemistry and Biochemistry

 It's time for bigger goals and our program enables you to reach your career goals on your terms.
 Duquesne's M.S. in Chemistry is a unique degree program with flexible and customizable courses that will help get you there.
+Want to talk to a chemistry professor about the M.S. programs?
+Then join Dr. Thomas Montgomery for a graduate programs information session.

 Go further with a horizon-expanding education without the commitment of getting a doctoral degree.
 Many companies within the Pittsburgh area are currently looking for employees with an M.S. in Chemistry to fill higher level positions, including management and analytical chemist jobs.